Mitsubishi eK: First generation (2001)

-Second generation (H82/H92/NA1; 2006–2013)
+Second generation (2006)

-The second generation eK Wagon and eK Sport were released on September 13, 2006, priced from ¥913,500 to ¥1,484,700.
+The second generation eK Wagon and eK Sport were released on September 13, 2006.
 The eK Active was discontinued at the time of the second generation's launch.
 A facelifted eK Wagon and eK Sport were released on August 21, 2008.
-The car sported a sliding door on the passenger side, which was unusual for its class.
+The car sported a sliding door on the passenger side, which was unusual for its class and a layout which was abandoned for the third generation.

+A rebodied version of this generation became the fourth generation Toppo as well, using some body panels of the third generation Toppo.
+For the next generation, this became the Mitsubishi eK Space.